Generalization Bounds in the Predict-then-Optimize Framework: Generalization Bounds Based on Multiclass Classification

 \begin{corollary} Let $S$ be any compact and convex set, and let $\calH_{\mathrm{lin}}$ be the hypothesis class of all linear functions.
 Then, for any $\delta > 0$, with probability at least $1 - \delta$ over an i.i.d.\ sample $(x_1,c_1),\dots, (x_n,c_n)$ drawn from the distribution $\calD$, for all $f \in \calH_{\mathrm{lin}}$ we have

-\end{corollary} Although the dependence on the sample size $n$ in the above bound is favorable, the dependence on the number of features $p$ and the dimension of the feasible region $d$ is relatively weak.
+\end{corollary} Although the dependence on the sample size $n$ in the above bound is favorable, the dependence on the dimension of the feature space $p$ and the dimension of the feasible region $d$ is relatively weak.
 Given that the proofs of Corollary \ref{cor:balls} and Theorem \ref{Main_Theo} are purely combinatorial and hold for worst-case distributions, this is not surprising.
-In the next section, we demonstrate how to exploit the structure of the SPO loss function and additional convexity properties of $S$ in order to develop improved bounds.
+In the next section, we demonstrate how to exploit the structure of the SPO loss function and additional properties of the distribution $\calD$ and the feasible region $S$ in order to develop improved bounds.